Birmingham City University

 Prospectus: 0121 331 5595 or download it here.

 Easy to get into?
 Six applications per place.
 Course entry requirements range from 240-320 UCAS points for degree level courses, with an average of 310.
 Highly competitive for art, design, music and acting courses.

-Vital statistics: A total of 25,000 students: almost 17,000 full-time undergraduates and 5,000 part-timers.
-Just over one in five are mature students and nearly two thirds are female.
-It plays host to 2,000 international students from over 80 different countries outside Europe.
+Vital statistics: A total of 22,284 students: over 17,000 full-time undergraduates and more than 5,000 part-timers.
+10 per cent are international students from over 80 different countries outside Europe.

-Added value: Mid-way through a £180m investment plan.
+Added value: Mid-way through a £260m investment plan.
 The health faculty is part of a new centre of excellence for teaching and learning and the education faculty is highly rated.
 Birmingham City University is the first university in England to have a virtual operating suite on-site, allowing healthcare students to hone their skills, operating on virtual patients.
 The new Mary Seacole library (on the Westbourne site) is one of the largest health education libraries in the country.
 New £60m art, design and media building opened in September 2013.
 The second phase of the City Centre Campus expansion will be completed by next September, with further teaching space at City Centre and City South, and a new building for Birmingham Conservatoire, set to open by September 2017.
 The university plans to concentrate the teaching on fewer, larger sites.
 By 2017, it hopes to move all of the teaching at City North and Birmingham Conservatoire to the City Centre or City South campuses.

 Cheap to live there?
-About average - it cost around £80 per week to rent privately last year.
+About average - it costs around £85 per week to rent privately.

 Transport links: Buses and trains between Perry Barr and the city centre, Birmingham is easy to get to and from.
 All of the other campuses are equally close and accessible.